-The digital world has set expectations—both personal and professional—for immediate responsiveness.
+The digital world has set expectations—both personal and professional—for immediate responsiveness and guaranteed performance to SLA targets.
 To support this, IT needs a process-centric view that can run tasks at any point, whether in the system of record or according to release management based on DevOps.

 Operations teams often must introduce manual workarounds to avoid scheduled pauses to processes and to support business logic unique to their organization.
 The additional jobs to work around these limitations also cost money, due to additional licensing fees.

 That’s why modern job scheduling and workload automation software use event-driven processing to orchestrate and streamline the integration of real-time business activities with background IT processing.
 This makes workload management according to business rules and requirements simple and intuitive.

 “EMA RADAR for Workload Automation (WLA): Q4 2017”